Skip to content

 status: 200

-Checking Tests
+Checking tests

 Jikken also provides some mechanisms to help verify your tests prior to actually calling the real services.
 The most basic form of this is through the jk dryrun command.
 This command prints a detailed list of the steps and checks the tool will make given the currently defined tests, without actually making any of the API calls.